Last modified: 21 January 2021

 Laguiche Complex 4 (nAlgi4): Diatexite: Migmatite Derived from Paragneiss

 Unit nAlgi4 consists of diatexite derived from paragneiss.
 More specifically, it is found in the SW part of the Laguiche Complex, in an area defined by Bandyayera et al. (2010).
 These diatexites are composed of 50% mobilisate.
-Units nAlgi4 and nAlgi4a contain similar rocks, but correspond to two different geographic areas.
-Bandyayera et al. (2010) define the nAlgi4 unit in SW James Bay, while Gigon and Goutier (2016) and Hammouche and Burniaux (2015) use the nAlgi4a unit for diatexites containing 50% mobilisate in northern James Bay.
+Units nAlgi4 and nAlgi4a consist of similar rocks, but correspond to two different geographic areas.
+Bandyayera et al. (2010) define the nAlgi4 unit in SW James Bay, while Gigon and Goutier (2017) and Hammouche and Burniaux (2018) use the nAlgi4a unit for diatexites containing >50% mobilisate in northern James Bay.

 Laguiche Complex 4a (nAlgi4a): Biotite ± Garnet Diatexite Derived from Paragneiss, Containing 50% Mobilisate and Local Orthopyroxene and Amphibole

-Within diatexites, enclaves of amphibolite and tonalite are preserved.
-There are also visible polyphase intrusions of conformable or unconformable mobilisate.
+Within diatexites, preserved enclaves of amphibolite and tonalite are visible.
+There are also polyphase injections of conformable or unconformable mobilisate.
 Late pegmatitic intrusions (containing crystals exhibiting a graphic texture up to 70 cm in diameter) cut the whole sequence and, in particular, migmatitic banding.

-Laguiche Complex 4b (nAlgi4b): Diatexite Derived from Paragneiss and Intermediate Rocks, Ultrametamorphic Granite
+Laguiche Complex 4b (nAlgi4b): Diatexite Derived from Paragneiss and Intermediate Rocks, Anatectic Granite

-Laguiche Complex 5 (nAlgi5): Migmatitized Amphibolite, Locally of Gabbroic Origin, Migmatitized Diorite
+Laguiche Complex 5 (nAlgi5): Migmatized Amphibolite, Locally of Gabbroic Origin, Migmatized Diorite

-The protolith is likely to be a metamorphosed, intermediate intrusive rock within metasedimentary rocks.
+The protolith is likely to be a metamorphosed, intermediate to mafic intrusive rock within metasedimentary rocks.
 Its primary mineralogy consists of hornblende (40-50%), diopside (1-5%), sulphides, sphene and biotite locally (Gigon et al., 2020).
-In outcrop, the rock has a greyish patina and a medium to dark green fresh exposure.
+In outcrop, the rock has a greyish patina and a medium to dark green fresh surface.
 It is slightly foliated, fine grained and granoblastic.
-Compositional banding is visible between bands either richer in ferromagnesian minerals or in plagioclase.
+Compositional banding is visible between layers either richer in ferromagnesian minerals or in plagioclase.

 Laguiche Complex 6 (nAlgi6): Felsic Tuff, Polymictic Conglomerate and Iron Formation

-Unit nAlgi6 consists of a series of felsic tuff, polygmictic conglomerate and iron formation defined by Goutier et al. (2000).
+Unit nAlgi6 consists of a series of felsic tuffs, polymictic conglomerates and iron formations defined by Goutier et al. (2000).
 It outcrops along the Transtaïga Road, around km 85 (sheet 33F09).
 This unit had previously been assigned to the Yasinski Group (Fallara et al., 1999), but stratigraphic continuity between these rocks and sedimentary rocks of the Laguiche Complex have been discovered.
-This is the upper unit of the Laguiche Complex, located in the centre of a syncline overfold southward.
+This is the upper unit of the Laguiche Complex, located in the centre of a southward overturned syncline.
 The maximum preserved thickness is 200 m.

-The dominant rock type of the Algi6 unit is a felsic tuff with a white patina and brownish-grey fresh exposure.
+The dominant rock type of the Algi6 unit is a felsic tuff with a white patina and brownish-grey fresh surface.
 It contains millimetric crystals of plagioclase floating in a finer quartzofeldspathic matrix.
-These crystals are clearly visible in altered patina.
-In cases where the surface of the outcrop is clean and sedimentary structures are attenuated, the rock resembles a fine-grained porphyry intrusion.
-Quartz phenocrystals are scarce (≤7% of the rock).
-Felsic tuff appears as thin to medium, sorted beds with parallel laminations at the top of the beds.
+These crystals are clearly visible on the altered patina.
+In cases where the surface of the outcrop is clean and sedimentary structures are attenuated, the rock resembles a fine-grained porphyritic intrusion.
+Quartz phenocrystals are scarce (7% of the rock).
+The felsic tuff appears as thin to medium, sorted beds with parallel laminations at the top of the beds.
 When beds are thick and massive, contacts are diffuse.
-Centimetric to metric intervals of thin sorted mudstone beds are interstratified with felsic tuff.
+Centimetric to metric intervals of thin sorted mudstone beds are interstratified with the felsic tuff.
 Layers of lapilli pyroclastic rocks are sparser.
-A few decametric to metric lamprophyre dykes containing tuff and iron formation enclaves cut the sequence.
+A few decametric to metric lamprophyre dykes containing tuff and iron formation enclaves cut this sequence.
 These dykes have sometimes been confused with block tuffs (11144-C1, TRH-96-13; Fallara et al., 1999).
-They are grey to green, fine grained, and sit in an amphibole matrix and contain some biotite.
-The fragments’ shapes in these dykes vary from angular to rounded.
+They are grey to green, fine grained, in an amphibole matrix and contain some biotite.
+The shape of the fragments in these dykes varies from angular to rounded.

 Unit nAlgi7 consists mainly of metamorphosed biotite wacke.
 Previously, this unit was part of unit Alu1 of the Laguiche Group defined by Simard and Gosselin (1999).
 This unit is present in the east-centre part of sheet 33F.
-Primary sedimentary structures within metamorphosed wackes distinguish it from paragneiss units.
-In addition, the presence of chlorite gives a green colour to the rock in fresh exposure, while paragneiss have a greyish fresh exposure.
+Primary sedimentary structures within metamorphosed the wackedistinguish it from paragneiss units.
+In addition, the presence of chlorite gives a green colour to the rock on a fresh surface, while paragneiss have a greyish fresh surface.
 The wacke is fine grained, foliated and homogeneous.
 It is more common to find carbonates and epidote in this type of rock (Gigon et al., 2020).

-Laguiche Complex 8 (nAlgi8): Assemblage of Paragneiss Derived from Wacke, Magnetite Paragneiss, Altered and Sheared Paragneiss Bands, and Graphite-Sulphide Schist
+Laguiche Complex 8 (nAlgi8): Package of Paragneiss Derived from Wacke, Magnetite Paragneiss, Altered and Sheared Paragneiss Bands, and Graphite-Sulphide Schist

-Unit nAlgi8 is an assemblage of paragneiss derived from wacke, magnetite paragneiss, altered and sheared paragneiss bands, and graphite-sulphide schist.
+Unit nAlgi8 is a set of paragneisses derived from wacke, magnetite paragneiss, altered and sheared paragneiss bands, and graphite-sulphide schist.
 A geographic type area defines this unit, located in the SE corner of sheet 33F08 and measuring 3 km long by 200 m wide (Gigon et al., 2020).

-Paragneiss are usually foliated and some bands are sheared.
+The paragneisses are usually foliated and some bands are sheared.
 The mobilisate is poorly represented in this unit.
 It is characterized by high concentrations of pyrrhotite, graphite and amphibole.
-Schist derived from graphite-sulphide mudstone shows a darker and finer matrix than other paragneiss lithologies.
+The schist layers derived from graphite-sulphide mudstone show a darker and finer matrix than other paragneiss lithologies.
 They vary in thickness from 25 to 75 cm.
-There are centimetric to metric intrusions of granite containing biotite, tourmaline and muscovite.
+There are centimetric to metric injections of granite containing biotite, tourmaline and muscovite.

-Centimetric to decametric, conformable and unconformable alteration zones are also present in this unit.
+Centimetric to decametric, conformable and unconformable alteration layers are also present in this unit.
 They contain diopside, quartz, plagioclase, microcline, amphibole and sulphides.

 Laguiche Complex 9 (nAlgi9): Iron Formation